Stitch-Money/pnpm-package-json-inventory/README.md

 ## Explanation
 This tool uses the pnpm cli to output a list of all packages, then parses and converts that list into a package-lock.json equivalent.
 The conversion isn't perfect, as some data doesn't exist in the pnpm output that does in the package-lock.json, but it serves its purpose.

 The output is useful for dependency scanning tools which don't have pnpm support, such as Snyk or Semgrep Supply Chain.
+Note this is not bidirectional, i.e. you cannot edit the package-lock.json and convert those changes back to pnpm (for example, Dependabot needs to edit the package-lock.json to add automatic fixes, which this won't help with).

 This tool is a quick and dirty POC, not intended to be feature-rich or perfect.
 PRs will be considered, but Issues are unlikely to receive attention except for issues directly impacting Stitch.